This section provides assistance in the design and delivery of tests and examinations.

 - The requirement in the Assessment (Courses, Tests and Examination) Policy that ‘tests which count towards the final result of a course will be conducted under examination conditions’ is waived.

-Final exam arrangements for the remainder of 2021
+Final exam arrangements for 2022

 - Courses with professional accreditation or registration requirements specifying and invigilated exam.